St. Augustine Emergency Notification to Students, Faculty and Staff

 • Call 911 and tell the dispatcher the address/location, nature of the medical emergency and your cell phone number and describe the situation you are reporting: who, what, when, where, how and why (if known).

-• Administer CPR if trained or reach the nearest Respiratory Therapy faculty, or Child Care staff, all of whom are CPR trained and can provide emergency assistance, immediately.
+• Administer CPR if trained or reach the nearest Respiratory Therapy faculty, all of whom are CPR trained and can provide emergency assistance, immediately.

 • Remain with the person in distress until Emergency Medical Technicians arrive and provide them with as much information as possible about the person and circumstances.